RESEARCH

 Documentation (in the form of newspaper accounts, written communications, and personal diaries/recollections) confirms that, in the early 1900s, numerous efforts were made to find natural gas and/or oil at various locations, near Darrtown.

-Newspaper reports, about the hunt for oil and gas fields at Darrtown, were published from 1901 through 1925.
+Newspaper items, about the hunt for oil and gas fields at Darrtown, appeared from 1901 through 1925.

-More than just seeking, the hunt involved finding.
+The hunt produced results.
 One newspaper account reported an output of 800,000 cubic feet of gas, per day.

 Five specific locations have been identified: